infinitytmbots/discortics-docs/src/docs/settings/application.md

 Dashboard requires you to have `ADMINISTRATOR` permission in order to configure settings.
 :::

 Discortics Application System is easy to configure & use.
 You can have upto 50 questions and collect infinite applications.
 Here is how to setup applications in your server.
+Discortics also supports MCQ type questions.

 ## Questions
 In order to add the questions,
 -  Log into the [**Dashboard**](https://discortics.ga)
 -  Choose Your Server
 -  Select Applications from the Left-side Menu
--  Click on `Add Questions` button and enter your question.
+-  Click on `Add Questions`/`Add MCQ` button and enter your question.
 Repeat the process until all questions are ready.
 -  To save the questions, click on `Save Current Settings` and you are ready!

 ## Open/Close